lneicelis/transformer/README.md

 ### Nesting
-Resource object properties or values returned from resource accessors are not always scalar values in real world app but instead other objects.
+Resource object properties or values returned from resource accessors are not always scalar values in real world app but instead other resources.
 In order to get only scalar values we might need to inject transformers into transformers to eventually have only scalar values that can be serialized.
-However that usually leads to increased complexity, difficult testing and bloated transformers.
+However that usually leads to increased complexity, difficult testing, limited scalability and bloated transformers.

-Transformer package allows you not to worry about object nesting object transformation.
+Transformer package allows you not to worry about nested objects transformation.
 As long as resources returned from transform method has a transformer registered in transformer registry eventual result of transform method will be serializable array.